simple-crypto/simple-website/vision.md

 * <strong><em>Improving the long-term security of cryptographic implementations</em></strong>.
-Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE foundation leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.
+Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE Foundation leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
-the SIMPLE foundation does not aim to compete with established industrial actors.
+the SIMPLE Foundation does not aim to compete with established industrial actors.
 We rather see the development of secure cryptographic implementations as becoming so specialized that amortizing a part of its development efforts becomes justified, as it was in the past for cryptographic algorithms, but with more need of continuous